Skip to main content

 Pastéis de Milho (Cornflour Pastry)

-Sal Island specialty - fried dough filled with tasty mixtures such as fresh tuna or meat.
-Locally called 'pastry de midjo'.
-Popular street food.
+A Sal Island specialty: fried dough filled with fresh tuna or meat, called 'pastry de midjo' by locals.
+It's common street-food fare.

 Xerem (Corn Porridge)